ebikechoices is supported by its audience. When you purchase through links on our site, we may earn a commission. Learn more

 The frame-mounted kickstand

-Gearing is 7-speed Shimano, with a gripshift and Tourney rear derailleur.
-There’s a 40t front chainring with 14-28 rear freewheel – this is quite low gearing and means that at 20mph, pedalling cadence will be at 90rpm.
+Gearing is a 7-speed Shimano, with a grip shift and Tourney rear derailleur.
+There’s a 40t front chainring with 14-28 rear freewheel – this is quite a low gearing and means that at 20mph, pedalling cadence will be at 90 rpm.
 At the maximum assisted speed of 15.5mph, pedalling cadence will be around 70rpm.

-Braking is provided by Promax v-brakes – these should be more than adequate for day to day riding, although they won’t work as well as discs in the wet weather.
+Braking is provided by Promax v-brakes – these should be more than adequate for day-to-day riding, although they won’t work as well as discs in wet weather.

 pure free city headlight

-To add to its all-round appeal, there’s some CST 700x38c tyres which will be suitable for all weathers and even unpaved surfaces like some cycle paths and forest trails.
+To add to its all-around appeal, there are some CST 700x38c tyres which will be suitable for all weather and even unpaved surfaces like some cycle paths and forest trails.

 Who is the Pure Electric Hybrid aimed at?

 I would say the Pure Electric Hybrid is aimed at people looking for a budget commuter e-bike from a recognised brand.
-Pure Electric are still quite a new company, but have quickly built up a good reputation and nationwide presence.
+Pure Electric are still quite a new company but has quickly built up a good reputation and nationwide presence.

 pure free city hybrid commuter electric bike